 top of page

-A public health awareness campaign in the UK (On The Move) and Mainland Europe to improve the understanding of colorectal cancer and the importance of screening in Black, African Caribbean and South Asian communities and – in the longer term - the South Asian population.
-The project’s previous working title was ‘On the Move’.
+The first pilot of a public health awareness campaign to improve the understanding of colorectal cancer and the importance of screening in Black, African Caribbean and South

 The Challenge

 Early detection of cancers makes a dramatic difference to the patient’s chances of survival.
 90% of patients, for example, make a full and rapid recovery if colorectal cancer is detected in its early stages.
 Only 14% of patients with a late, stage 4 diagnosis survive longer than 5 years.
-Yet, recent research shows that Black African and African Caribbean adults are statistically less likely to be aware of the key risk factors, of the warning signs and of the availability of CRC screening than white adults.
+Yet, recent research shows that Black African and African Caribbean adults are statistically less likely to be aware of the key risk factors, of the warning signs and of the availability of CRC screening than white adults – meaning that they are less likely to benefit from early detection through screening.

 Our Solution

-GHP launched this project to confront a major health inequality: the low uptake of colorectal cancer (CRC) screening within UK and Black communities across Europe.
+GHP launched this project to confront a major health inequality: the low uptake of colorectal cancer (CRC) screening within Black communities across Europe.

 Achievements